The Ministry Center

 Women in Recovery (WIR) is an intensive outpatient alternative for eligible women facing long prison sentences for non-violent, drug-related offenses.
 Operated in partnership with the George Kaiser Family Foundation, WIR works closely with the criminal justice system and various community partners to ensure program participants receive supervision, substance abuse and mental health treatment, education, workforce readiness training and family reunification services.

-For Christmas, we want to help make Christmas special for the children of these women.
+This is where South Tulsa comes into the picture – we want to help make Christmas special for the children of these women.
 You may choose to shop for one child or a family (we are only shopping for the children).
 You will be provided a list that has the name, age, clothing sizes and toy requests.
 It has been suggested that each child receive at least one set of clothing, two if possible, maybe a pair of shoes or a coat and a toy.
 Shopping is completed the first week of December.
-If you would like to shop for a child or you have questions – please contact Connie Faurot in the church office.
+If you would like to shop for a child, you can sign up in most adult Bible Study classes or there are sign-up sheets available at the Atrium and Commons Welcome Centers.
+Wrapped gifts need to be turned in by December 4.
+If you have questions – please contact Connie Faurot in the church office.

 With over 200 children being cared for by these recovering women, transportation is key.
 The Women in Recovery ministry will accept any vehicle in any shape.
 You will receive contribution credit if you donate a vehicle.
 Contact Vernon Long at 918-622-1040 for more information.